 Sammy Keyes and the Cold Hard Cash by Wendelin Van Draanen

 My son’s rising 6th-grade summer reading assigning was Flipped by Wendelin Van Draanen which we both loved.
 I think this is one of Wendelin’s earlier books.
-The pacing is slower and there is a lot of repetition of the same information within one paragraph which made the story drag.
+The pacing is slower and there is a lot of repetition of the same information in one paragraph which made the story drag.
 The plotline, though, of counterfeit intrigue in Sammy Keyes’ apartment building is an interesting one.
 I wasn’t sure if my son would make it through this book given the amount of complaining I heard about how boring it was.
 He did manage to finish the book on his own though. [chapter book, ages 9 and up]

 Zen Pencils: Cartoon Quotes from Inspirational Folks by Gavin Aung Than